Anupriya1906/SQL-Challenge-By-Steel-Data/Challenge_2_Esports_Tournament.md

 # Challenge 2 - Esports Tournament

 ## Introduction
 The top eSports competitors from across the globe have gathered to battle it out.
-Join me in analysing data to find out all about the tournament
+Join me in analysing the data to find out all about the tournament.

 ## Tables Creation
 ```sql